-6 Defining Notions
+1.4 Defining Notions

-In mathematical English, words often attain meanings different from their ordinary usage and the same word may have different meanings in different areas of mathematics.
+In mathematical English, words often attain meanings different from their ordinary usage and the same word may even have different meanings in different areas of mathematics.
 A "natural number" is a specific mathematical notion which is introduced and defined in the language of arithmetic.
 Its meaning may have some vague connection to the ordinary English word "natural", but this is not necessarily so.
 A "natural transformation" in category theory involves a completely different usage of the word "natural".

 Similarly symbols may have different meanings in different contexts.
-"0" may denote the natural number 0, or a zero matrix, or a certain "neutral element" in all sorts of structures.
-Naproche comes with the input language ForTheL whose "vocabulary" has to be extended by Signature and Definition commands to introduce notions and constants required in a formalization.
+"0" may denote the natural number 0, or a zero matrix, or a certain "neutral element" in various structures.

-Natural numbers and a specific natural number 0 can be introduced by the signature commands:
+The "vocabulary" of Naproche can be extended by Signature and Definition commands to introduce notions and constants.
+Natural numbers and a specific natural number 0 can be introduced by putting the following commands in a .ftl file: